sikaeducation/react-testing-workshop/standards/build-tests-react/topics/testing-library-intro/README.md

 ## Installing

-To install the most version of Testing Library (vanilla DOM app with the Jest test framework):
+To install the most basic version of Testing Library (vanilla DOM app with the Jest test framework):

 ```bash
 npm install --save-dev @testing-library/jest-dom